ibrahimgedikdev/ibrahimgedikdev/README.md

 </h1>

 <p>
-I am a passionate self-taught Front-end Developer who can think design-oriented, self-motivated and write clean code.
+I am a passionate self-taught Front-end Developer who can think design-oriented, self-motivated.
 I tend to make use of modern web technologies to build websites that look awesome.
 I'm currently living in Istanbul, Turkey and developing user interfaces at Beranet as a Front-end Developer
 </p>

 <p>Ask me about anything</p>